laravel-enso/tables/README.md

     - `translation`, optional, string, marks this column's values as translatable.
     The `i18n` parameter translation function should be given to the VueJS table component in order for this to function
     - `boolean`, optional, string, marks this column as boolean, which means it will be rendered as such
+    - `slot`, optional, boolean, marks this column for slot customization, i.e. a slot with that column name will be rendered, allowing you to put the content/formatting/logic you desire for it
+    - `rogue`, optional, boolean, marks this column as a rogue column.
+This marks the column as hidden for display, while still being available and used for searching
     - `editable`, optional, string, marks this column as editable (N/A)
     - `total`, optional, string, if flagged, calculates a total for this column
-    - `render`, optional, string, flags this column for custom rendering, allowing for unlimited customization of the format of the data in this column
+    - `render`, optional, string, flags this column for custom rendering, allowing for unlimited customization of the data in this column
     - `date`, optional, marks the data of the column as dates,
     - `icon`, optional, string, if given, it renders a Font Awesome 5 icon as contents, using the 'column.icon' as the icon's class
     - `clickable`, optional, string, flags the column as clickable, which means it makes it - you guessed it - clickable.
     When clicked, it emits the `clicked` event, with the column & row as event payload
+- `tooltip`, optional, string, the text used for this column header's tooltip

 #### The VueJS Component
 The VueTable component takes the following parameters: